silentgameplays/The-Blair-Witch-Project-Volume-2-Coffin-Rock-Windows-10-Fix/README.md

 7. (Optional) The intro uses an old indeo codec to play the video using VLC Player go to this location C:\Program Files (x86)\HumanHead\Blair Witch II\video

+# It is also possible running all three games without dgvoodoo files:

+1. Make sure to turn off Geforce Experience before installig the game

+2. Set compatibility to Windows 98/ME

+3. Change setting to run as admin

+4. Copy/paste only the nocturne.ini file into the game System folder

+5. Run the game

 Enjoy the classic!